-Councillor M Southgate is a trustee at the new Hampshire Cultural Trust for which Winchester has a 16.7% voting right and paid a grant for the part year of £152,800.
+Councillor M Southgate (who was a Member of the City Council until May 2016) is a trustee at the Hampshire Cultural Trust, for which Winchester has a 16.7% voting right and paid a grant for the year of £374,550.

-Any written declarations of interest are recorded in the Register of Members' Interests, which is open to public inspection.
+Any written declarations of interest are recorded in the Register of Members' Interests, which is open to public inspection on the Council's website (www.winchester.gov.uk).
 Declarations made at meetings are recorded in the minutes of that meeting.